-I have shopped after Christmas clearance at Target for basically my entire life.
-I hardly remember a December 26th that didn’t begin with Target.
+I have shopped Target Christmas clearance for basically my entire life.
+I hardly remember a December 26th that didn’t begin with shopping Target Christmas clearance.
 (After all, I did grow up in Target.)

 As a little girl, I remember going with my mom and sister.
 It was part of our Christmas tradition.
 We would get bath and body packages, little make-up sets and even gifts for the year ahead.